 This park has one small play structure, one large play structure + a skate park.
 It has plenty of green space for running around and is located in downtown Laingsburg.
 You’ll love this park!

-Pumpkins and cider are not even the main attraction for our kids; they LOVE the play structures, bounce houses, maze, games, huge bouncing pillow, hayrides, and snack shop.
+Pumpkins and cider are not even the main attraction for our kids; they LOVE the play structures, bounce houses, maze, games, huge jumping pillow, hayrides, and snack shop.

 Uncle John’s Cider Mill bounce pillow in St. Johns, MI

-Known as Fantasy Forest by locals, this park’s splash pad is a fantastic way to cool off in the summer, and their hill is great for sledding in the winter.
+City Park’s splash pad is a fantastic way to cool off in the summer and the hill is great for sledding in the winter.
+It’s a win-win year-round.

 Their classic wooden playground* is nestled in the trees in the middle of a walking path.
 Tennis courts, pavilions, restrooms and drinking fountains round out this park.